-YourExpiredDomains.com not only offers an affordable solution to get you a high-end domain you can build your site on, it also shows you the main points that you need in order to build up your site to making $5K a month: How to select a profitable niche, how to get traffic to your site and how to monetize it.
+YourExpiredDomains.com not only shows how you find a great domain you can build your site on, it also shows you the detailed path that you need to follow in order to build up your site to making $5K a month: How to select a profitable niche, how to get traffic to your site and how to monetize it.

-A survey done by Blogging.com found that 81% of bloggers never make even $100.
+A survey done by Blogging.com a few years ago found that 81% of bloggers never make even $100.

 At the other end of the scale, there are blogs making $150,000 per year or even millions of dollars.

-People don’t know how to get their site from Zero to Hero.
-The information that is out there is just generic, incorrect, leaves out important details or is outright scam.
+People don’t know how to get their site from zero to being profitable.
+The information that is out there is generic, incorrect, outdated, leaves out important details or is outright scam.

-When you start an off-internet business, there are usually startup costs.
-So don’t expect to start your online business for free.
-It doesn’t work that way.
-But you can do it an a low budget.
+An important thing to note is that when you start an off-internet business, there are usually startup costs.
+Therefore don’t expect to start your online business for free.
+It just doesn’t work that way.
+It is, however possible you can do it on a low budget.

 Your $5K Website